A Guide To The Stand-Out Players At The Women's World Cup

 Every four years, some of the planet's greatest athletes can be found on one soccer field.
-Since 1991, FIFA's Women's World Cup has pitted two dozen teams from countries like England, South Africa and the United States against one another, leaving room for only one to claim the title of world champion.
+Since 1991, FIFA's Women's World Cup has pitted two dozen teams from countries like England, South Africa and Canada against one another, leaving room for only one to claim the title of world champion.

 This year, the competition — which began on June 7 — takes place in host country of France.
-After winning in 2015, the United States is favored to take home the ultimate prize yet again.
-Whether the national team will is something fans won't learn until July 7.
+After winning in 2015, the United States is favoured to take home the ultimate prize yet again.
+Whichever team will win is something fans won't learn until July 7.

-Still, the odds of victory are in their favor.
-Already, Team USA beat Thailand 13-0 in a sweeping win.

 Though the event is certainly more fun if you are, you don't have to be a total soccer (or "fútbol") fanatic to understand that part of the joy of the Women's World Cup is in celebrating women in sports.